AnandChowdhary/writing/graduation-project.md

 ###### Feature availability

-- Natural language classification for email intent - 90%
+- Natural language classification for email intent_ - 90%
+_
+- UI_ - “It’s highly functional”
+_
-- Entity extraction for people, locations, dates, etc. - awareness
+- Entity extraction for people, locations, dates, etc._ - awareness _
-- Slot recommendation - ics
+- Slot recommendation_ - ICS “What other sources can we support in the calendar-slots module?”
+“Could you simply read out an ICS calendar?”
+“From my own use, I would simply create a readable URL that can be input as a user property.
+I think those downloads can be relatively big, so that may be inefficient, so that’s something to consider.
+Almost any system can generate an ICS __download link.”
+“For myself, I create a download link and use some scripts to strip it of any data, like location and title.”
+“Strip it as soon as you download it, because otherwise you’re potentially storing personal information.”
+_
-- Guest information enrichment - optional
+- Guest information enrichment_ - Make it optional
+_
-- Email read receipts tracking API - optional (sensible defaults)
+- Email read receipts tracking API_ - optional, “I will definitely want to disable that.
+Is that configurable?” (sensible defaults) “Research with customer groups whether or not this functionality should be on or off by default” (Anand has added 2 new questions)_
+- meet-florian@mail.subdomain_ - makes perfect sense, also solves the “people making contact@”_
+- “This kind of model is perfectly friendly, really nice.
+Gives you a feeling of control and still keep it simple enough” You should add something like “you can customize each of the details at a later time if you want to”

 ###### Client feedback

 - NLP in multiple languages rather than translation, let’s start with Dutch and English, with a “fallback” with translation: “I find that hard to be very black and white on.
 Eventually, you want to have very wide language support.
-The main question is ‘How much do we think will be involved?’ because if we bring this to market, what’s the initial market we want to focus on?” … “”
+The main question is ‘How much do we think will be involved?’ because if we bring this to market, what’s the initial market we want to focus on?” … “Integrated language support with Dutch, and keep adding new languages over time”

 #### Open source development